rufuspollock-okfn/textus/docs/json_import_format.md

 }
 ```

+Note - while the import specification does not include identifiers for semantic annotations such annotations are assigned unique URIs within textus and any export will expose these as an 'id' property.

 Each of the text, typography, semantics and structure members are optional - it is possible to specify annotations outside the boundary of the text but this is not meaningful and such annotations will never be displayed.
 Text chunks are ordered by sequence property and joined during import, in almost all cases the textual data will be small enough to specify as a single block but the ability to split it into smaller chunks is there if this turns out not to be the case.

 ### Typographical annotations